 The Research & Development Tax Credit is a Federal program.
 In addition, most States offer some form of it as well.
 A result of the Economic Recovery Act of 1981, the program provides tax credits for businesses of any size that design, develop or improve products, processes, techniques, formulas or software.
 Typically, the credits are 13% of qualified expenses.

 In addition, credits can be carried forward for up to 20 years and were recently made permanent through the Protecting Americans from Tax Hikes Act of 2015 (PATH Act).
 The tax credits can also offset the dreaded Alternative Minimum Tax (AMT) and can be used to offset payroll taxes for startups with no tax liability.

 Employment Training Panel (ETP)

 The Employment Training Panel provides tax credits to offset the cost of training your staff.
-While it requires an application and approval process, it can be used to reimburse your business for the investments in training, whether provided using internal resources or using an outside company.
+Like most of these programs, you must submit an application for approval.
+Then, the resulting credits can be used to reimburse your business for the investments in training.
+This includes all training, whether provided using internal resources or using an outside company.
 In many cases, the tax credits can offset most if not all of the money you spend to improve your people and company.

 There many more tax credits that are made available at all levels to assist businesses in being successful.
 The programs mentioned here are just a few of them but represent some of the most common.
 Many require a specific application and approval process.
 However, it’s worth the time research what may be available to your company.

 You can identify many credits using your in-house staff but don’t discount the programs that will require you bringing in outside help.
 Yes, it can be expensive but in many cases, the benefits far outweigh the rewards.